KooroshRH/SearchAlgorithms/README.md

 ## Overview

 In this project, we want to solve a card game with three search algorithms.
-We want to sort cards by their number, but we must also put cards with same color in one column.
+In this card game, we have to sort our cards by their number in descending order, and we must also assure that all cards in one row are of the same color.
+In our input we get an initial configuration of cards, in which we must change this form to reach our desired target form.

-In input we get an initial form of cards that we must change this form and reach our target form.
+> We can only remove cards from the bottom of each row and add it to the bottom of another row.
+No other moves are allowed.

 > Our target form is **not unique**